elastic/docs-builder/docs/source/syntax/sundries.md

 ## Line breaks

-You can break a paraghraph \
+You can break a paragraph \
 using `\` at the end of a line.

 ## Thematic break